monterail/angular-date-range-picker/README.md

+# This project has been discontinued and is no longer supported

+Please use [**angular-mighty-datepicker**](https://github.com/monterail/angular-mighty-datepicker) instead.
+It's superior in every way, you won't regret it.

-# Pure Angular Datepicker, without jQuery
+## Pure Angular Datepicker, without jQuery

 ## Install